-- 8. Click Add Inclusions - 10.
-Click Update.
+- 8. Click Add Inclusions

+- 9. Search for and add the Copy Install Application filter.

+- 10. Click Update.

 - 11. Click Save Changes. - 12.
 Set the Inactive switch to Active for policy updates at the endpoint.

 Note: The new Copy Install Application Filter should not be used with the existing Privilege Manager Copy/Installer Helper Parent Process Filter, which should be removed from any policy before adding the new Copy Install Application Filter to the policy.